Head of School

 In 2015, Megan opened Worldmind as a child and caregiver outdoor-based enrichment program.
 From 2018-2020, Megan and Worldmind led the first outdoor-based preschool and kindergarten pilot program with the State of Colorado in order to create state-wide licensure for outdoor-based preschool education programs.
 The success of this pilot has led to the outdoor-based preschool and kindergarten licensure for ages 3-6.

-In August 2020, Megan expanded Worldmind to include an elementary school.
-Students in grades K-6 experience small group learning in an outdoor setting.
-With a strong foundation in social emotional learning (SEL) and a curricular focus on STEAM (Science, Technology, Engineering, Art and Math), Worldmind supports students as they, “take care of themselves, each other, and the environment.”
+In August 2020, Megan expanded Worldmind to include an elementary school for students K-5.
+In August 2021, 6th grade was added, and 7th and 8th grades will be available starting in August 2022.
+Worldmind students experience small group learning in an outdoor setting with a strong foundation in social emotional learning (SEL) and a curricular focus on STEAM (Science, Technology, Engineering, Art and Math).
+Worldmind supports students as they, “take care of themselves, each other, and the environment.”

 Megan enjoys hiking, backpacking, and camping with her son and two dogs.